joelaolowu/SimplifyIAM-portfolio/README.md

 #MY JOB:::

-To design and build their identity infrastructure Minimum Viable Product from scratch over five weeks and report to CISO.
+To design and build their identity infrastructure Minimum Viable Product where there would be birthright provisioning for users from scratch over five weeks and report to CISO.